laganojunior/lalaheadpats/_posts/2019-09-10-poke-at-fighting-games-with-game-theory.markdown

 move from the defender except a jab, which is typically the fastest move available to a character.
 Switch 1 is fast enough to even beat a jab for the counter hit combo.
 Switch 4 is another mid option that doesn't give a counter hit combo, but does more slightly damage than a switch 2 in the case the opponent is just ducking.

+To summarize:

+* Switch 1 is a high attack that can counter hit combo any move, including jabs.
+* Switch 2 is a mid attack that can counter hit combo any slow move
+* Switch 3 is a low attack that can counter hit combo any slow move
+* Switch 4 is a mid attack that has no counter hit combo, but does more damage than switch 2 on a ducking defender.

 <iframe
   src='https://gfycat.com/ifr/indolentgrandiosegoldfinch?autoplay=0'